ganeshsatputeit/Android-project-/README.md

 # Android-project-
-Developed a Project a Calculator  Application in Android
+This project is simple Calculator Android Application by using by Android studio.